9 Different Types of Floor Molding (With Pictures)

 Makes Cleaning Easier

-Without baseboards where the wall meets the floor, you will find yourself constantly cleaning up dirt and grime right along the line.
+Without baseboards where the wall meets the floor, you will constantly clean up dirt and grime along the line.
 So, installing floor molding makes cleaning a breeze.

 It Gives Character to Your Room